FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 ### Third-party login and registration

 The **Third-party login and registration** mode is typically implemented with the classic "Login with ..." buttons you see in many applications.
-These buttons let users sign up or log into your application by logging into one of their other accounts (i.e. Facebook or Google).
+These buttons let users sign up or log in to your application by logging into one of their other accounts (i.e. Facebook or Google).
 Here, your application sends the user over to Facebook or Google to log in.

 Let's use Facebook as an example OAuth provider.
 In most cases, your application will need to use one or more APIs from the OAuth provider in order to retrieve information about the user or do things on behalf of the user (for example sending a message on behalf of the user).
 In order to use those APIs, the user has to grant your application permissions.
 To accomplish this, the third-party service usually shows the user a screen that asks for certain permissions.
 We'll refer to these screens as the "permission grant screen" throughout the rest of the guide.